Dissertation

 The student must submit his/her subject for approval to the promoter by the date specified in the faculty calendar.

-The promoter's and reader's marks take into account :
+The final mark takes into account :

-• achievement of the objectives set ;
+• achievement of the set objectives ;

-The dissertation reader is responsible for drawing up a detailed written report on certain formal aspects of the dissertation (= "language report"):
+The dissertation reader is responsible for drawing up a detailed written report on certain formal aspects of the dissertation (= ‘language report’):

 • spelling